Modeling the Milky Way Circumnuclear Disk: Rosettes and Rings: Comparison with observations

 \subsection{Observational Map}

 We evaluate the quality of our models by comparing them with a velocity (moment-1) map of the CND in the HCN ($J=1{-}0$) line.
 This map is shown in Figure~\ref{fig:obs_panel_fig} and is one of the most detailed maps of the CND.
-It is constructed using the Atacama Large Millimeter/submillimeter Array (ALMA) observations project code 2017.1.00040.S \citep{Hsieh_2021}.
-The synthesized beam for this data is $3.69''\times \,2.34''$, with a position angle of $85.2\degree$.
+We construct it using data from the Atacama Large Millimeter/submillimeter Array (ALMA) project 2017.1.00040.S.
+The data and the images from this project are publicly available through the ALMA archive \citep{Hsieh_2021}.
+The synthesized beam for this data is $3.''69\times \,2.''34$, with a position angle of $85\degree.2$.
 The cube has an RMS of 0.11~Jy/beam, and a spectral resolution of $0.8~\mathrm{km\,s^{-1}}$.
-While the data extends beyond the region plotted in Figure~\ref{fig:obs_panel_fig}, we crop it at $-50 ''\leq \Delta\mathrm{RA} \leq 50''$ and $-70'' \leq \Delta\mathrm{dec} \leq 70''$ from the location of Sgr~A* to retain only the most prominent features of the CND.
-For comparison with our models, we only use the observational data with signal-to-noise $\sigma \geq 20.$
+While the data extends beyond the region plotted in Figure~\ref{fig:obs_panel_fig}, we crop it at $-50 ''\leq \Delta\mathrm{R.A.} \leq 50''$ and $-70'' \leq \Delta\mathrm{decl.} \leq 70''$ from the location of Sgr~A* to retain only the most prominent features of the CND.
+For comparison with our models, we only use the observational data with a signal-to-noise ratio $\sigma \geq 20.$